OkaSroka/10xDevsFinalProject/.ai/api-plan.md

     - `back` maximum length: 500 characters.
     - `source`: Must be one of `ai-full`, `ai-edited`, or `manual`.
     - `generation_id`: Required for `ai-full` and `ai-edited` sources, must be null for `manual` source.
+    - Each flashcard is trimmed server-side; empty strings after trimming remain invalid.
   - **Errors**: 400 for invalid inputs, including validation errors for any flashcard in the array.
+    - Validation responses include a `details` array describing per-field issues.
+    - When referenced `generation_id` values do not belong to the caller, the API responds with `400` and includes the missing IDs in `details`.
+  - **Recommended automated tests**:
+    - Happy path with mixed manual and AI flashcards linked to the caller’s generation.
+    - Batch rejection when `flashcards.length > 50`.
+    - Payload trimming/empty strings to ensure validation catches whitespace-only fronts/backs.
+    - Ownership enforcement when `generation_id` points to another user.
+    - Auth failure scenarios (missing/expired Supabase token).

 - **PUT `/flashcards/{id}`**